-Recording Academy members played an integral role in ensuring that the CARES Act provided critical support for the music community dealing with the COVID-19 pandemic.
-On August 12, they will show Congress this was no one hit wonder—there’s much more that lawmakers can do to protect music and its makers.
+Earlier this year, Recording Academy members played an integral role in ensuring that the CARES Act provided critical support for the music community dealing with the COVID-19 pandemic.
+On August 12, they will show Congress this was no one hit wonder—there’s much more that lawmakers can and must do to protect music and its makers.

 "District Advocate is a tremendous advocacy tool ...
 I love being a part of this movement."